Fujiya NOODLE

 About Fujiya NOODLE

-Fujiya NOODLE is a ramen venue in Sapporo with a verified price range of JPY 1,000 to JPY 1,999.
-Its listed hours are dinner and late-night focused: closed Monday and Sunday; open Tuesday through Thursday from 6 PM to 12 AM; and open Friday and Saturday from 6 PM to 2:30 AM.
-The available verified data does not establish seating count, reservation rules, specific dishes, drinks, dietary accommodations, or service format, so travelers should confirm any practical details directly before visiting.
+Fujiya NOODLE is a ramen venue in Sapporo with a price range of JPY 1,000 to JPY 1,999.
+Its hours are dinner and late-night focused: closed Monday and Sunday; open Tuesday through Thursday from 6 PM to 12 AM; and open Friday and Saturday from 6 PM to 2:30 AM.
+Travelers should confirm details such as seating count, reservation rules, specific dishes, drinks, dietary accommodations, or service format directly before visiting.
 If another ramen stop is needed, Ganso Sapporo Ramen Mogura or Ramen Shingetsu can be considered as named alternatives.

 Format and Timing Strategy

 Fujiya NOODLE is best treated as a concise evening ramen stop rather than a lunch destination.
-The verified schedule begins at 6 PM on operating days, with later closing times on Friday and Saturday.
-Because the available data does not verify counter size, booking policy, queue expectations, or group suitability, the safest approach is to check current conditions before building a tight itinerary around a visit.
+The schedule begins at 6 PM on operating days, with later closing times on Friday and Saturday.
+Travelers should check current conditions regarding counter size, booking policy, queue expectations, or group suitability before building a tight itinerary around a visit.
 For travelers comparing different styles of dining, Sushi Saikou, Bar ESTARICO, or other dining rooms may suit a more planned meal, while Fujiya NOODLE fits a simpler ramen-focused plan.

 Price, Peer Context, Payment

 At JPY 1,000 to JPY 1,999, Fujiya NOODLE sits in an accessible price bracket.
-The verified information supports the basic planning facts: the venue is in Sapporo, the budget is modest, the hours are concentrated in the evening and late-night period.
-It does not support claims about a specific payment policy, exact seating, smoking policy, preparation style, menu items, beverage program, phone number, or average meal duration.
+The venue is in Sapporo, the budget is modest, the hours are concentrated in the evening and late-night period.
+Specific details such as payment policy, exact seating, smoking policy, preparation style, menu items, beverage program, phone number, or average meal duration should be confirmed directly.

 For broader Sapporo dining options, explore our full Sapporo restaurants guide, or consider other unnamed ramen and casual dining specialists around the city.
 Accommodation and bar planning in Sapporo can also be handled through broader city guides for travelers building a fuller itinerary.